rsnodgrass/ical-event-homeassistant/custom_components/ip2sl/README.md

 setting, passing source ids, etc)…or want the data/commands exposed in more complex interfaces like media_player.

-This is based on ideas from the [Home Assistant IP2SL notify implementation by tinglis1](https://github.com/tinglis1/home-assistant-custom/tree/master/custom_components/notify) and [iTach IR Remote](https://www.home-assistant.io/components/itach/).
+This is based on concepts from the [Home Assistant IP2SL notify implementation by tinglis1](https://github.com/tinglis1/home-assistant-custom/tree/master/custom_components/notify) and [iTach IR Remote](https://www.home-assistant.io/components/itach/).

 ### Example Service Calls